kulics/koral/README.md

-# The K Programming Language
+# The Feel Programming Language

-K is an open source programming language focused on efficiency.
+Feel is an open source programming language focused on efficiency.
 It can help you easily build cross-platform software.

 With well-designed grammar rules, this language can effectively reduce the burden of reading and writing, allowing you to focus on solving problems.

-This is the main source code repository for K. It contains the compiler, and documentation.
+This is the main source code repository for Feel.
+It contains the compiler, and documentation.

 `Warning: This language is still in the experimental stage and cannot meet the production requirements. `